gauniverseorg/ga-docs/docs/Core-Features/Data/Datamodels/Multidimensional/container-dimensions.md

 ## Hierarchies

-Here you can create hierarchies if needed, thes hierarchies can be automatically used by the queries if designed correctly.
+Here you can create hierarchies if needed, these hierarchies can be automatically used by the queries if designed correctly.

 Available properties: